eriko-valence/edi-backend-tmp/adf-edi/README.md

 ### Manual Deployments

 CI/CD is not setup for EDI ADF.
-To move pipeline changes from the ADF staging environment to production:
+To move pipeline changes from staging to production:

 * Launch Azure Data Factory Studio from the Azure portal (production environment)
 * Open the JSON representation of each ADF object by